davidpallmann/hashnode-backups/cl19ywd4x00fuzunvbn010net.md

 1. Delete your campaign:

-    A. Navigate to Amazon Personalize > Dataset groups > movies > Campaigns.
+    A. Navigate to Amazon Personalize > Dataset groups > movies and select Custom Resources > Campaigns from the left panel.

     B. Click the **top-picks-01** campaign.